adrianuseb/rp2040-keypad/README.md

 ## Case

 There is also a simple [case](./case.obj) for 3D printing.
-For the case are following components also needed:
+The following components are also required for the case:
   - 4 M2 14mm
   - 4 M2 hex nuts